4dn-dcic/hic2cool/README.md

 **-e**, or --exclude_MT, ignores the mitochondrial contacts if provided.

+**-l**, or --low_mem, uses less memory to run but takes longer.

 Running hic2cool from the command line will cause some helpful information about the hic file to be printed to stdout.

 ## Output file structure
 If you elect to use all resolutions, a multi-res .cool file will be produced.
 This changes the hdf5 structure of the file from a typical .cool file.
-Namely, all of the information needed for a complete cooler file is stored in separate hdf5 groups named by resolution.
+Namely, all of the information needed for a complete cooler file is stored in separate hdf5 groups named by the individual resolutions.
 The hdf5 hierarchy is organized as such:

-File --> 'resolutions' --> '###' (where ### is the resolution in bp).
+File --> '###' (where ### is the resolution in bp).
 For example, see the code below that generates a multi-res file and then accesses the specific resolution of 10000 bp.

 ```